Ferdinand N. Kahler: Plant ice and chilled storage

 In 1921, Kahler was one of five investors who organized the National Ice and Products Co. in New Albany, Indiana for a $60,000 investment.
 The company was formed by purchasing the equipment and facilities of the Arctic Ice and Cold Storage company, founded by Louisville businessman Charles W. Inman, after his company passed through receivership and was sold at auction.
 The plant was located at 322 East 15th Street in New Albany.

 The company sold manufactured ice, coal and animal feed, with a focus on poultry feed.
 A 1922 advertisement offered "cotton seed meal, scratch feed, egg mash and cracked corn".
 The company also offered cold storage facilities for "seed potatoes, eggs, etc.".

 In 1922, Kahler led a group of investors to purchase the bankrupt Enterprise Ice and Storage Company in New Albany, located at 1652 Division Street.
-It was reported the plant "would be enlarged and new machinery and equipment installed".
+It was reported that the plant "would be enlarged and new machinery and equipment installed".
 The company expanded to nearby Seymour, Indiana in 1923, erecting a cold storage facility there.

 Vending machines

 In September 1914, Kahler capitalized The Electric Machine Company in New Albany, Indiana with a $6,000 investment.
 Its principal business was the manufacture and sales of electric vending machines.

-Production of electrically heated popcorn machines commenced in the kitchen cabinet factory building adjacent to The Kahler Co.'s main factory.
-By January, 1915, it was reported "contracts have already been made for the distribution of 560 of the machines.
+Production of electrically heated popcorn machines commenced in the kitchen cabinet factory building adjacent to the Kahler Co.'s main factory.
+By January, 1915, it was reported that "contracts have already been made for the distribution of 560 of the machines.
 Two kinds are made, one a counter machine and the other a vending machine, the latter being a nickel in the slot device".

 In January 1915, Kahler capitalized The Electric Popcorn Machine Company in Indianapolis, Indiana with a $100,000 investment.
 The business proposed building a factory in New Albany to manufacture popcorn machines, leasing them to theaters instead of offering them for outright purchase.
 Kahler believed leasing "would result in a larger business than if the sales were made outright".